Alonzo Ephraim: Professional career

-National Football League
+Philadelphia Eagles

-Ephraim went unselected in the 2003 NFL Draft.
+Ephraim went unselected in the 2003 NFL draft.
 However, he signed as an undrafted free agent with the Philadelphia Eagles and played in 16 games as a rookie.
 In 2004, he played in 13 games with two starts at right guard for the Eagles.
 He was released on April 28, 2005.

+Miami Dolphins

 On August 2, 2005, he signed with the Miami Dolphins.
 In his lone season with the Dolphins, he played in 13 games, with three starts.

+Cleveland Browns

 In 2006, he signed as an unrestricted free agent with the Cleveland Browns but was suspended for four games for violating the league's substance-abuse policy.
 He was waived after he completed his suspension.
 Over his four-year NFL career, he played in a total of 43 games.

-Arena Football League
+New York Dragons

 On April 24, 2008, Ephraim signed with the New York Dragons of the Arena Football League and played in three games as a rookie.